jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 I wouldn't be losing out on the college experience™, nor a high-quality education, nor extracurriculars, nor literally anything else that makes school a worthwhile investment.

 #### Conclusion
-Life extended a rare opportunity with maximal expectation; ain't a difficult decision, mayne.
+Life extended a rare opportunity with maximal expectation.

 ## Buy into blood, sell into exuberance
 After evacuating campus in March, I immediately started planning to take a gap year.
 This was because I immediately recognized that: